jjeffchung/HTML-CSS-JavaScript/README.md

 5) JavaScript generateTable

--A assignment where the task was to generate and populate a table using a for loop.
+-An assignment where the task was to generate and populate a table using a for loop.